hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > These teachers here remind us of the ass,
 >
-> Who thought he could for a great favorite pass;
+> Who thought he could for a great favourite pass;
 >
 > So, when he saw his master fondle pug,
 >
 > Grew quite conceited, brayed, and gave a shrug,
 >
-> Thought he'd be fondled too, and so he jumped,
+> Thought heed be fondled too, and so he jumped,
 >
 > Into his master's lap, but got well thumped
 >
 > For his presumption; and was heard to say,
 >
-> "All are not favorites who can kick and bray".
+> "All are not favourites who can kick and bray".
 >
-> And lectured well his long — ear'd generation,
+> And lectured well his long — eared generation,
 >
 > To rest contented in their lotted station.
 >